-The little brown bats returned to our yard every spring, and mothers produced just one baby each year, around the middle of June.
-By the end of July the babies took their first flights as they were weaned off of their mother, and began to eat insects.
+The little brown bats returned to our yard every spring, and the mothers produced just one baby each year, around the middle of June.
+By the end of July, the babies took their first flights, as they were weaned off of their mother, and began to eat insects.

-Because they were nocturnal creatures, we never saw them in the daytime as they hung upside down, under the eaves of the roof, or sought shelter in the attic, above the kitchen.
-Around sunset each evening, they begin to soar around the yard, swooping and gliding along the branches, seeking out the bloated mosquitoes that dined on us, as we sat outside in the evening.
+Because they were nocturnal creatures, we never saw them in the daytime, as they hung upside down, under the eaves of the roof, or sought shelter in the attic, above the kitchen.
+Around sunset each summer evening, they begin to soar around the yard, swooping and gliding, along the branches, seeking out the bloated mosquitoes that dined on us, as we sat outside in the evening.

-Mother and Dad didn’t mind sharing our yard with the bats, and they sat in their lawn chairs, sharing a plate of oatmeal cookies; Dad with a coffee in hand, and Mother with her lemonade.
+Mother and Dad didn’t mind sharing our yard with the bats.
+Our parents sat on their lawn chairs, enjoying a plate of homemade oatmeal cookies; Dad with a coffee in hand, and Mother with her lemonade.

 The crickets and bullfrogs were in full chorus by then, as more and more bats appeared, and the sky became a dark cloak, shrouding their movements in secrecy.
 Small flashes of light moved along the front garden, as the fireflies began their nightly parade, competing with the bats for our attention.